nathan-price/DreamhostDjango/README.md

 # DreamhostDjango
-### Scripts to automate setting up a Django website on Dreamhost
+### Start a new Django website on Dreamhost with a single command!

 ## Prerequisites:
 1. A Dreamhost account with hosting plan